pawelgepner/Power_Function/README.md

 # Power_Function
+In this repository you can find all code examples used in article published in Electronics:

-Power Function Algorithms Implemented in Microcontrollers and FPGAs
+*"Power Function Algorithms Implemented in Microcontrollers and FPGAs"*

+**by:**
+- Leonid Moroz
+- Volodymyr Samotyy
+- Paweł Gepner
+- Mariusz Węgrzyn
+- Grzegorz Nowakowski